-- (1) Required courses (\21): SPH 501, PHS 505, 596, 598, 640, 641, 697 - (2) Elective courses: one (\3) graduate-level course approved by the student's Supervisor. - (3) Thesis: successfully complete and defend a thesis on a research topic in the area, defined in consultation with the student's supervisory committee.
+- (1) Required courses (12): SPH 500, 531 or PHS 598, PHS 505, 596. - (2) Elective courses: four (★12) graduate-level courses approved by the student's Supervisor. - (3) Thesis: successfully complete and defend a thesis on a research topic in the area, defined in consultation with the student's supervisory committee.
 The scope and quality of the thesis should be appropriate to form the basis for a refereed journal publication.
 The minimum period of residence is two four-month terms of full-time registration at the University of Alberta.
 Students are required to present the results of their thesis at a student seminar prior to the defense.

-The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken; a minimum of two years is normally required.
+Length of Program The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken; a minimum of two years is normally required.
 The maximum time permitted for completion of the program is four years (part- or full-time) from the date of first registration.

-205.65.12 The Degree of MSc in Public Health Sciences in Health Policy Research
+205.66.13 The Degree of MSc in Public Health Sciences in Health Technology Assessment Program Requirements Students must complete the following: